lightning/bolts/bolt-taproot-gossip.md

 signatures and the MuSig2 protocol allow us to now aggregate these four signatures into a single one.
-Verifiers will then be able to aggregate the four keys (`bitcoin_key_1`, `bitcoin_key_2`, `node_ID_1` and `node_ID_2`) using MuSig2 key aggregation and then they can do a single signature verification check instead of four individual checks.
+Verifiers will then be able to aggregate the four keys (`bitcoin_key_1`, `bitcoin_key_2`, `node_ID_1` and `node_ID_2`) using MuSig2 key aggregation, and then they can do a single signature verification check instead of four individual checks.

-## Timestamp fields
+## Block-height fields

-In this document, the `timestamp` fields in messages are block heights instead of the UNIX timestamps used in the legacy gossip messages.
+In the messages defined in this document, block heights are used as timestamps instead of the UNIX timestamps used in the legacy set of gossip messages.

 ### Rate Limiting